2022 Sacagawea Dollar Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features of the 2022 Sacagawea Dollar

-The 2022 Sacagawea Dollar continues the Native American Dollar series with a new commemorative reverse design.
+The 2022 Sacagawea Dollar continues the Native American Dollar series with an annual commemorative reverse design.
 This collector-focused issue maintains the series’ distinctive golden color and edge lettering format established in 2009.

 The Obverse of the 2022 Sacagawea Dollar

-The obverse features Sacagawea in three-quarter profile, facing directly toward the viewer.
-Her infant son Jean Baptiste is shown on Sacagawea’s back.
-This design has remained unchanged since the coin’s introduction in 2000.
+The obverse features Sacagawea in three-quarter profile, facing directly toward the viewer with her infant son Jean Baptiste on her back.
+This design has remained unchanged since 2000, representing the work of sculptor Glenna Goodacre, whose initials “gg” appear near the bottom of the design.

-The word “LIBERTY” arcs along the top edge of the coin.
-“IN GOD WE TRUST” appears in smaller lettering to the left of Sacagawea’s portrait.
-Designer Glenna Goodacre’s initials “gg” are placed near the bottom edge of the design.
+The word “LIBERTY” arcs along the top edge of the coin, while “IN GOD WE TRUST” appears in smaller lettering to the left of Sacagawea’s portrait.
+Beginning with the 2009 Native American dollar series, the date, mint mark, and “E PLURIBUS UNUM” were moved from the obverse to the edge, giving the obverse design more visual breathing room.

 The Reverse of the 2022 Sacagawea Dollar

 The reverse depicts Ely Samuel Parker in his Union Army uniform, holding a quill pen in his right hand and a book in his left.
-A facsimile of Parker’s elegant signature adds historical authenticity to the design, referencing his famous drafting of the Confederate surrender terms at Appomattox.
+A facsimile of Parker’s elegant signature adds historical authenticity, referencing his famous drafting of the Confederate surrender terms at Appomattox.

 Other Features of the 2022 Sacagawea Dollar

-The edge bears incused lettering displaying the year “2022,” the mintmark (P, D, or S), and the motto “E PLURIBUS UNUM.”
-Moving these elements to the edge beginning in 2009 allowed more design space on both faces of the coin.
+The edge bears incused lettering displaying the year “2022,” the mint mark (P, D, or S), and the motto “E PLURIBUS UNUM.”
+Moving these elements to the edge in 2009 allowed more design space on both faces of the coin.

-The coin maintains standard specifications of 26.5 millimeters in diameter with a weight of 8.1 grams.
-Its composition features a pure copper core clad in manganese brass outer layers, totaling 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel.
+The coin measures 26.5 millimeters in diameter and weighs 8.1 grams.
+Its composition is a pure copper core clad in manganese brass outer layers, giving a total of 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel.
+One important note for collectors: the manganese brass alloy is prone to developing dark carbon spots known as “flyspecks,” which can dramatically reduce a coin’s grade even when it otherwise looks nearly perfect.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List